docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-True if a text layer is a layer of paragraph (bounded) text; otherwise false.
+True if a Text layer is a layer of paragraph (bounded) text; otherwise false.

 **Type**